Skip to Content Facebook Feature Image

 Lee’s body has never been found, but a judge declared him dead.

-Herrington, 24, was charged with capital murder, which Mississippi law defines as a killing committed along with another felony — in this case, kidnapping.
+Herrington, 24, showed little emotion as he left the courtroom with his attorneys and several relatives.
+He remains free on bond and is still charged with capital murder, which Mississippi law defines as a killing committed along with another felony — in this case, kidnapping.
 Prosecutors had said they would not seek the death penalty.
-He had faced life in prison.
+He faces life in prison if he is tried again and convicted.

-Jurors were told they could also consider lesser charges of first-degree murder, punishable by life in prison; second-degree murder, 20 years to life; or manslaughter, up to 20 years.
+Jurors on Wednesday were told they could also consider lesser charges of first-degree murder, punishable by life in prison; second-degree murder, 20 years to life; or manslaughter, up to 20 years.

 Both Herrington and Lee had graduated from the University of Mississippi.
 Lee, 20, was pursuing a master’s degree.
 He was known for his creative expression through fashion and makeup and often performed in drag shows in Oxford, according to a support group called Justice for Jay Lee.